Violence against Christians in India: 2008 attacks on Christians in Southern Karnataka

 In 2008, there was a wave of attacks directed against Christian churches and prayer halls in Karnataka by the Hindu organisation Bajrang Dal around 2008.
 The violence started from 14 September 2008 when about 20 churches were vandalised in Mangalore, Udupi, Chikkamagaluru, and in other districts of Karnataka.
 Minor violence was later reported from the border state of Kerala.The Christian leaders commented that BJP was inciting violence rather than working to calm the situation.
 On the other hand, the Central Government had strongly criticized and sent showcase notices to the state Government for not solving the issue effectively.

 In October 2008, During the 2008 attacks on Christians in southern Karnataka the police reported 20 graves in a cemetery were desecrated in Tamil Nadu, three churches were stoned in the districts of Karur and Erode, bibles in the outer walls of Chennai and Coimbatore were damaged, a statue of Mary was stolen in Krishnagiri, a Virgin Mary icon was damaged in Kanyakumari and an idol of Jesus in Madurai was vandalized in the state of Tamil Nadu.
 Four members belonging to the Hindu Munnani were arrested on 9 October and the number reached 22 on the next day.

+Manipur conflict (2023–present)

+The Manipur Conflict is the ongoing conflict between tribal Kuki-Zo people, a majority Christian group, and Meitei people, a majority Hindu people.
+Despite the fact that the conflict was originally ethnic conflict, there has been elements of religious persecution.
+The conflict was marked by 400 churches burned and attacks on Meitei Christians by Meitei Hindus.

+2025 Christmas violence in India

+The 2025 Christmas violence in India were marked by several reported incidents of violence, vandalism, and disruption across multiple states.
+These incidents occurred primarily in Christian institutions, prayer gatherings, and public decorations, often under the pretext of preventing alleged "religious conversions" or preserving "cultural awareness."